Critics of SQ 814 explain pitfalls of funding change

 It would change the funding process for the Tobacco Settlement Endowment Trust, created 20 years ago by a vote of the people.

-Currently, 75% of the funds from the state's settlement with the tobacco industry go to TSET, which puts the money in trust.
+Currently, 75% of the funds from the state's settlement of a lawsuit against the tobacco industry go to TSET, which puts the money in trust.
 The earnings are used to fund health programs.

-The state question would alter the funding process, putting 25% of new dollars into the TSET while 75% would be used for Medicaid to draw down additional federal dollars.
+The state question would alter the funding process, putting 25% of new annual receipts from the settlement into TSET while 75% would be used as matching funds for Medicaid expansion to draw down additional federal dollars.

 Gov. Kevin Stitt supports the measure.

-Monks said TSET has saved over 42,000 lives and helped the state avoid $1.24 billion in medical costs by educating Oklahomans about tobacco use, poor nutrition and sedentary lifestyles.
+Monks estimated that TSET has saved more than 42,000 lives and helped the state avoid $1.24 billion in medical costs by educating Oklahomans about tobacco use, poor nutrition and sedentary lifestyles.

 “These factors contribute to a majority of deaths in our state,” Monks said.